leaysgur/slides/docs/vuefes_jp-2025/index.md

 Personal reflection as an **open source** contributor to the **Oxc** project:

 - What kind of contributions have I made?
+  - Especially, what's it like to be involved with JS tooling
 - What was I thinking while contributing?
+  - General advice for OSS contributions

-I'll touch on technical aspects, but also other things.
+I'll touch on technical aspects, but also other topics.

 Between 2024/01/01~2025/08/31, submitted approximately [200 PRs](https://github.com/pulls?page=1&q=is%3Apr+author%3Aleaysgur+org%3Aoxc-project+created%3A%3C2025-09-01+sort%3Aupdated-desc+is%3Aclosed). 👀